 The moment has finally arrived.
 Gone are the days of having a portable baby who loved being carted around in her carrier.
-Welcome to world of having an independent toddler, who wants to walks everywhere even it will take twenty years to get there.
+Welcome to the world of having an independent toddler, who wants to walks everywhere even it will take twenty years to get there.
 You live and die by schedules and a complete meltdown will ensue the minute you don’t let them eat that rock.
 HOW DARE YOU!!
-As your little tot develops that doesn’t mean vacationing needs to be limited to stay cations.
-There are plenty of great destinations that are toddler friendly.
-Our recent visit to Colorado Springs showed that the city was not only full of breath-taking landscape, but also accommodating to a toddler.
+As your little tot develops that doesn’t mean vacationing needs to be limited to staycations.
+There are plenty of great destinations that are toddler-friendly.
+Our recent visit to Colorado Springs showed that the city was not only full of breath-taking landscape but also accommodating to a toddler.
 One of the highlights of our trip was a visit to Garden of the Gods.
 Here are our tips for visiting the Garden of the Gods with a toddler in tow.

 Garden of the Gods

 As you bask in the glory of the majestic formations it humbles the soul.
 Time slows down because you are experiencing a moment that you want to capture in your memory forever.
 The timeless beauty of mountainous landscapes paired with striking arrangements of monstrous red rocks makes for a photographers dream.
 A scenic motor trail paired with a paved walking trail throughout the park makes for a family with a toddlers dream!